 You have a scan the day after treatment to check the position of the radioactive beads.

 Side effects of SIRT

 For most people the side effects of SIRT are mild.
 They include:

 - feeling sick

 - stomach ache

-- a feeling of pressure in the abdomen
+- a feeling of pressure in your tummy (abdomen)

 These side effects usually only last a few days.
 Your nurse will give you medicines to help.
 Contact your doctor or the hospital if you develop a high temperature (above 38C) as you might have an infection.